sandyleo26/sandyleo26.github.io/_posts/2017-05-22-gear-up-vim.md

 date:   2017-05-20
 tags: vim
 ---
+As a suspicious and paranoid guy, I always thought plugins will make vim run sluggish.
+And you'll get a hard time working on a different machine without those plugins.
+And I had some experience before that some plugins are really like toys that they might work in some cases but always come with a catch.

 Last Friday, after so many years being a basic `vi` user, I finally decided to make my `Vim` more powerful by adding a bunch of plugins.
+It's mainly because watching other peoping use sublime or microsoft code really makes me want to switch my favorite editor.

 I first installed them on my Window 7 PC, tried and played around a bit and then my MBP.
 Here is the plugin I've added:

     Plugin 'VundleVim/Vundle.vim'
     Plugin 'tpope/vim-fugitive'